weavedb/weavedb/docs/docs/examples/lit-protocol.md

 ## NextJS Frontend Dapp

-If you followed [the previous tutorial](/docs/examples/relayer-nft), you should have a frontend dapp set up alreasy.
+If you followed [the previous tutorial](/docs/examples/relayer-nft), you should have a frontend dapp set up already.

 If not, you should follow the first two sections now.